Welcome to “Invisible Borders: Citizens and Conflicts in Regions and Nations”!

-Many of you may have access to a computer, but please note you should answer these questions based on your experience, your positions on the topic, and your understanding of your own region and nation.
+You should reflect on the following questions based on your experience, your positions on the topic, and your understanding of your own region and nation.
 If you research the topics, use newspapers, local and national news coverage, and even interviews with your family, friends, teachers, local representatives and others.

 - Are there any tensions between/among different groups (ethnic, social, economic, cultural, and political) in the area where you live?